Kreusada/Kreusada-Cogs/rhymes/README.rst

 .. note::

-    This guide was last updated for version 1.1.1.
-Ensure that you are up to date by running ``[p]cog update colour``.
+    This guide was last updated for version 1.0.0.
+Ensure that you are up to date by running ``[p]cog update rhymes``.

     If there is something missing, or something that needs improving in this documentation, feel free to create an issue `here <https://github.com/Kreusada/Kreusada-Cogs/issues>`_.